lucastagliani/basketball-game-react-ts/README.md

 ## Disclaimer

 This personal project was created for fun, it might not use the best tools or practices considered by me, but I use some of them for practicing and learning.
+For example, you will see that UI styles are set through style/css props, styled components and one css file.

 ## API